nemke82/magento2gitpod/README.md

 - **ElasticSearch 5.6.16**.
 Note: Please run following command to start it: <BR>
   '$ES_HOME/bin/elasticsearch -d -p $ES_HOME/pid -Ediscovery.type=single-node'

+Every listed service installation code is added within .gitpod.Dockerfile You can split them into separate workspaces and share it among themself if you know what you are doing.

 TO INSTALL Magento 2.3.3 (latest): start **./m2-install.sh** once workspace deployed